 Aside from liver transplantation, Homeopathy is an effective treatment for Primary sclerosing cholangitis (PSC), the treatment duration is almost 3-6 months deepening on the stage and life style of the patient.

-P. S: This article is only for doctors having good knowledge about Homeopathy and allopathy, for learning purpose(s).
+P. S: This article is only for doctors and students having good knowledge about Homeopathy and allopathy.

 For proper consultation and treatment, please visit our clinic.